ymeskini/python-patterns/README.md

 I'm intentional about the code examples in this course.
 In particular, I find it important to use examples that reflect real life and could in principle be part of a real codebase.
 No "Animal" class hierarchy here, it's going to be practical stuff that you can apply immediately.

 This is a course that requires your active participation.
-There is no magic pill unfortunately.
-If you want to see results, you need to apply the things I teach to your own code and gain experience with them,.
+There is no magic pill, unfortunately.
+If you want to see results, you need to apply the things I teach to your own code and gain experience with them.
 To help you with this, I've included several quizzes, and many videos contain several code examples that I encourage you to download and modify to get a better grasp of the concepts.

 I hope you're excited to get started.
 I look forward to walking alongside you on this journey you're about to take, so, let's dive in!